-- 1. Install VictronConnect on a Windows or Apple laptop - 2.
-Insert the storage device containing the log file(s) - 3.
-In VictronConnect, use the GX Log Converter feature to convert them to Excel sheets.
+- 1. Install VictronConnect on a Windows or Apple laptop - Insert the storage device containing the log file(s)

 6. Marine MFD Glass bridge integration

 6.1 Introduction & requirements

 A Glass Bridge is a MFD (Multi-Functional Display) that integrates a boat's systems and navigation status into a large screen or screens at the helm of the vessel, so doing away with multiple gauges, brackets and wiring complications.